Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 ## 2. Setup Key and Host

 - Open the IP or domain name from the browser.
-- You will see a UI to setup the public key, you can paste it in the textbox or it will derive from the `authorized_keys` on the host.
+- You will see a UI to setup the public key, you can paste it in the textbox or it will derive from the `~/.ssh/authorized_keys` on the host.
 - Then setup your domain name, if you want to deploy to sub-domain, you need to select that `Use virtualhost naming for apps`.
 You don't need to put the protocol here.
-And if you only have a IP, just put it there, it's fine.
+And if you only have a IP, just put it there (IP only, no protocol), it's fine.

 ## 3. Setup App and Database